 First things first, don't panic.
 There are ways to reduce the amount of lead in your water.

-Of course, the best way to reduce the risk is to remove the lead pipes.
+Of course, the best way to reduce the risk is to replace lead pipes with a new and modern pipe.
 We recommend swapping to plastic or copper.

 In the meantime, you can also: